UNDERSTANDING HOME REVERSE OSMOSIS SYSTEMS

 Before water filter reviews, consult our buying guide to home water filtration systems.
 Topics on process, stages, purity, efficiency, more.
 Know before buying.

 The Tap Master premium reverse osmosis systems from Advanced Water Filters can eliminate up to 99% dissolved solids, metals, harmful chemicals and microorganisms from your drinking water, because only the most sophisticated components certified to NSF (national science foundation) standards are included in the design and construction of our products.

 Areas of Excellence

-reverse osmosis system is that our filters are incorporated into the filter housing, so that when it comes time for the annual filter change, the filter, and the entire filter housing, is disposed of.
+The first thing you need to know about our reverse osmosis system is that our filters are incorporated into the filter housing, so that when it comes time for the annual filter change, the filter, and the entire filter housing, is disposed of.
 This is to prevent flooding in your home.
 The leading competitors “canister” type RO system keeps the same filter housing year after year, subjecting it to constant high water pressure, water erosion, and wear from maintenance.
 Only the filter element is changed.
 The manufacturers of these systems recommend you replace the canister housing sump and cap every 5 years because their housings’ walls and seals begin to weaken and decay, eventually failing, potentially causing substantial damage.
 Advantage – Tap Master!

 The second thing you should notice about the Tap Master RO system is the high grade filters designed to yield 3900 gallons of purified water, with both carbon stages made from coconut shell carbon, and filtration down to 5-microns.
 The competition typically uses lower grade filters made from coal carbon rated to purify just 1500 gallons of water, with one 5-micron filter and one 10-micron filter.
 The competition also uses extra filter stages and recommends multiple filter changes per year in order to compensate for their poorer quality filters.
 Advantage – Tap Master!